Do Go On - 369 - The Night Witches

 Yeah.

-I drove around.
+I drove around there.

-I spent the whole trip going.
+I spent the whole chip going, oh!

-One time driving the South Island, we sort of like came over a hill and we could see a lake and it was just turquoise, like just the colour.
+One time driving the South Island, we sort of like came over a hill

 I literally screamed.